jassiika/tuteDudeCSS/README.md

-Laundry Service Landing Page
+Responsive Laundry Service Landing Page

-I created this laundry service landing page using HTML and CSS.
+This project is a responsive landing page created using HTML and CSS.

-The page contains:
+Features
-- Navigation bar
+- Fixed navigation bar
-- Hero section
+- Responsive design for desktop, tablet, and mobile devices
+- Hamburger menu for mobile view
-- Laundry service information
+- Laundry service hero section with image and call-to-action button
+- CSS-only mobile menu using the `:focus-within` pseudo-class

+Technologies Used
-- Service booking button
+- HTML5
-- Laundry illustration/image
+- CSS3

-While making this project I learned how to:
-- Use Flexbox for layout design
+- Flexbox
-- Align content and images properly
-- Style buttons and text using CSS
-- Create responsive designs using media queries
-- Improve webpage appearance with colors and spacing

-Files:
+- Media Queries

+Files
 - index.html
 - style.css

-To run the project, open index.html in a browser.
+How to Run
+Open `index.html` in any web browser to view the project.